Saturday 21 May 2016

 Saturday 30 April 2016

 This month I recommend Michael Sealey who has quite a presence on YouTube with his hypnotherapy and meditation recordings.
 I would particularly recommend the Kindness and Compassion meditation, two things that seem to be in short supply globally and yet everyday I see individual acts of kindness.
-I wonder why it's so touching to see someone helping another who has fallen or giving money to the homeless?
 In my work the one thing I try to guide people I work with towards is having compassion for themselves.
 It is without doubt the best gift you can give yourself.

 Wednesday 16 March 2016